+Modern science says that dementia is affecting more and more people, and younger and younger.
+Is it forgetfulness or is it dementia?
+It scares us with uncertainty.
+But there is also certainty - there is a solution to every problem.
+Really?
+See for yourself.
 I remember that shocking moment when I suddenly found myself on a stage...
-My breath hitched as I saw hundreds of eyes silently waiting for something from me...
+I caught my breath as I saw hundreds of eyes waiting silently for something from me...
 That difficult moment when I forgot what I wanted to say.
+A catastrophe!
+You think it can't get any worse?
+A mistake.

 Is it forgetfulness or already dementia?